Readers' Questions & Answers

 A human body facing a threat to its very existence (e.g. via malnutrition associated with advanced anorexia or bulimia) is capable of spontaneously directing all its energy resources toward the essentials of life preservation.
 Pilo-sebaceous follicular activity would have a low or nil priority during such a crisis period and would suffer a slow down or cessation.
 As a consequence it is likely that hair follicle evacuation in the form of a telogen effluvium cycle would be initiated.
-The symptoms of this (major hair losses) becoming apparent usually within 6-12 weeks
+The symptoms of this (major hair losses) becoming apparent usually within 6-12 weeks.
+Hope this helps.

 I am hoping to get some info on remedies for womans' hair loss - e.g. what does and does not work.

 I am sorry but there is no short answer to your question.